johnwargo/pi-weather-station/readme.md

 MEASUREMENT_INTERVAL = 10  # minutes
 ```

-The `MEASUREMENT_INTERVAL` variable controls how often the application reads temperature measurements from the Sense HAT.
-To change how often the application checks temperature values, change the value on the right of the equals sign on the second line.
+The `MEASUREMENT_INTERVAL` variable controls how often the application uses temperature measurements from the Sense HAT.
+It will read the sensors on the HAT every 5 seconds, but uses this value to configure how frequently it updates the data to the Weather Underground server.

 If you’re testing the application and don’t want the weather data uploaded to Weather Underground until you're ready, change the value for `WEATHER_UPLOAD` to `True` (case matters, so it has to be `True`, not `true`):